 Shannon Groskreutz is lecturer in music theory at Stetson University, where she teaches music theory, musical style and analysis, aural training and functional keyboard courses.

-- Ph.D. candidate in Music Theory (ABD), The Florida State University, degree expected in Spring 2013
+- Ph.D. candidate in Music Theory (ABD), Florida State University

-- College Teaching Certificate, The Florida State University, to be awarded upon completion of Ph.D.
+- College Teaching Certificate, Florida State University, to be awarded upon completion of Ph.D.

 - Music Theory

 - Functional Keyboard